erhuht/Cool/README.md

 ``Cool3.py`` is basically just a mandelbrot set visualization.
 The math parts are ripped off the internet.
 The only thing I did was make it convert it to ASCII.

 ## ``Cool4.py``
 This has very little to do with the other ones.
 I just thought it would be cool (pun intended) to see a generated terrain go by in the console.

+## Possible future ideas:
+- Boids algorithm